slap/sos-encyclopedia/_polynomials/lengthOfRealForms.md

 title: Sum of squares length of real forms
 author: C. Scheiderer
 name: soslength
-tags: [motzkin, classical, nonnegative, sos-decomposition]
+tags: [motzkin, classical, nonnegative, sos-decomposition, pythagoras]
 ---

 The paper "Sum of Squares Length of Real Forms" by Claus Scheiderer gives lower bounds for the Pythagoras number $p(n,2d)$, by constructing explicit examples of